'We Don't Feel Forgotten At All': Alaska Fires Up COVID-19 Vaccine Rollout

 In many rural, Indigenous parts of the state, older residents and front-line essential workers have been able to access shots before those in Alaska's cities.
 (Tribal providers stress that they're using their doses to vaccinate both Indigenous and non-Indigenous people.)

-Tribes also have the authority to make their own decisions about who to prioritize in their vaccinations.
+Tribes also have the authority to make their own decisions about whom to prioritize in their vaccinations.

 While most have hewed to federal recommendations, tribal leaders in one Yukon River village decided to set aside nearly all of its first 10 doses for elders and people with chronic health conditions — but they also left one for a speaker of the Gwich'in language, which has just a few hundred speakers left in the United States.